arsitekberotot/arsitrad/README.md

 ## License

 CC BY 4.0 — see [`LICENSE`](LICENSE).
-This repository is part of an academic thesis project at Universitas Diponegoro.
+This repository is part of an entry for The Gemma 4 Good Hackathon by Google Deepmind on Kaggle.